gondek/notes.gondek.ca/notes/reproducable-testing.md

 # Lack of '--env` or `--env-file`: By omitting the loading of any .env file
 # or other environment variables, the container will only have any system
 # default variables from the base image.
-If unit tested components rely on
+If tested components rely on
 # "app-level" env vars, they can be modified to accept those values as a
-# parameter, or the specific unit tests can monkeypatch the environment
+# parameter, or the specific tests can monkeypatch the environment
 # temporarily (and reset it after the tests finish).
 # I find this is one of the most common reasons tests vary between build
 # pipelines and local machines: without environment variable isolation,